Sound level meter: Personal noise dosimeter

+Classes

+IEC standards divide sound level meters into two "classes".
+Sound level meters of the two classes have the same functionality, but different tolerances for error.
+Class 1 instruments have a wider frequency range and a tighter tolerance than a lower cost Class 2 unit.
+This applies to both the sound level meter itself as well as the associated calibrator.
+Most national standards permit the use of "at least a Class 2 instrument".
+For many measurements, it is not necessary to use a Class 1 unit; these are best employed for research and law enforcement.

-A noise dosimeter (American) or noise dosemeter (British) is a specialized sound level meter intended specifically to measure the noise exposure of a person integrated over a period of time; usually to comply with Health and Safety regulations such as the Occupational Safety and Health (OSHA) 29 CFR 1910.95 Occupational Noise Exposure Standard "These ANSI standards set performance and accuracy tolerances according to three levels of precision: Types 0, 1, and 2.
+Similarly, the American National Standards Institute (ANSI) specifies sound level meters as three different Types 0, 1 and 2.
+These are described, as follows, in the Occupational Safety and Health OSHA Technical Manual TED01-00-015, Chapter 5, OSHA Noise and Hearing Conservation, Appendix III:A, "These ANSI standards set performance and accuracy tolerances according to three levels of precision: Types 0, 1, and 2.
 Type 0 is used in laboratories, Type 1 is used for precision measurements in the field, and Type 2 is used for general-purpose measurements.
 For compliance purposes, readings with an ANSI Type 2 sound level meter and dosimeter are considered to have an accuracy of ±2 dBA, while a Type 1 instrument has an accuracy of ±1 dBA.
 A Type 2 meter is the minimum requirement by OSHA for noise measurements and is usually sufficient for general-purpose noise surveys.
 The Type 1 meter is preferred for the design of cost-effective noise controls.
 For unusual measurement situations, refer to the manufacturer's instructions and appropriate ANSI standards for guidance in interpreting instrument accuracy."